-The festival is a community event to raise funds for charity, but also to provide an outstanding family Christmas Holiday place to visit and enjoy.
+The Extravaganza is a community event to raise funds for charity, but also to provide an outstanding family Christmas Holiday place to visit and enjoy.

-The proceeds of the festival are divided equally between Beaver County Children and Youth Services (CYS) Agency Advisory Board and U.S. SARR Corps headquartered in Beaver Falls.
+The proceeds of the Extravaganza are divided equally between Beaver County Children and Youth Services (CYS) Agency Advisory Board and U.S. SARR Corps headquartered in Beaver Falls.

 The CYS Advisory Board consists of volunteers from the community who are appointed by the Beaver County Commissioners.
 The Board’s role is to advise and assist Beaver County Children and Youth Services (BCCYS) in its overall function.
 The Board’s secondary mission is allocation of contributed funds that provide additional financial support for children involved with BCCYS in ways that may not be in the purview of the agency’s budget.
-The main source of Board funding is the Festival of Trees.
+The main source of Board funding is the Christmas Extravaganza.